Becky Sharp (film): Production

 John Hay "Jock" Whitney and Cornelius Vanderbilt Whitney formed Pioneer Pictures specifically to produce color films, and signed a contract to release Pioneer films through RKO Radio Pictures.

-After producing La Cucaracha, Becky Sharp, and Dancing Pirate (1936), the Whitneys and David O. Selznick formed Selznick International Pictures.
-Two Selznick International films, A Star Is Born and Nothing Sacred (both 1937), were produced by Selznick, copyrighted by Pioneer Pictures, and released through United Artists rather than RKO.
-The film went public domain in 1963 after the copyright lapsed and was not renewed.

-Lowell Sherman, the original director, had fallen ill while working on Night Life of the Gods before starting Becky Sharp, but had continued to work on the project; he died of double pneumonia four weeks into production.

-Future First Lady Pat Nixon, who was a sometimes movie extra while attending college at USC, had a single spoken line in the film, but it did not make the final edit.

-After Sherman's death, Rouben Mamoulian was brought in to finish the film.
-Mamoulian did not use any of the footage shot by Sherman, deciding instead to reshoot the entire film.
+Original director Lowell Sherman began filming on December 3, 1934.
+The early Technicolor systems required massive lighting, which generated high temperatures on the set.
+Moving between the hot interior and cool winter temperatures outdoors, Sherman contracted pneumonia and died in late December.
+Rouben Mamoulian was immediately enlisted to take over as director.
+Sherman’s footage was retained, and Mamoulian shaped his subsequent Technicolor scenes based on the original script.

 Color development

 Becky Sharp was the first feature film to use the three-strip Technicolor process, which created a separate film register for each of the three primary colors, for the entirety of the film.

 Earlier live action films to use the new Technicolor process for part of the film include the final musical number in the feature The Cat and the Fiddle released by MGM in February 1934, and in short sequences filmed for other movies made during 1934, including The House of Rothschild (Twentieth Century Pictures/United Artists) with George Arliss and Kid Millions (Samuel Goldwyn/United Artists) with Eddie Cantor.
 Warner Brothers released two Leon Errol shorts, Service with a Smile (July 28, 1934) and Good Morning, Eve!
 (September 22, 1934), and RKO Pictures released the short La Cucaracha (August 31, 1934).